Appearance & Reality > The Lord Jesus Christ >

 that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man,

-We need to set our hearts on learning and growing well so we may become truly strong.
+We need to set our hearts on learning and growing well so that we may become truly strong.
 Being truly strong and serving the Lord well is not just a momentary spiritual experience or for specific occasions.
 It is meant to be a continuing experience and reality.
-We must become strong in the inner man and we need to work hard and strive to grow in spiritual stature and effective service.
-But if we do so in our own strength, it will get us nowhere.
+We must become strong in the inner man and strive to grow in spiritual stature and effective service.
+If we do so in our own strength, it will get us nowhere.
 It must be according to His power.

 Colossians 1:29